RDFFrames: Knowledge Graph Access for Machine Learning Tools: Evaluation

 \subsection{Experimental Setup}

-\subsubsection{Dataset Details.}
+\subsubsection{Dataset Details}

 The three knowledge graphs used in the evaluation have different sizes and statistical features.
-The first is the English version of the DBpedia (2016-04 release), containing 1 billion triples.
-The second is the DBLP computer science bibliography dataset (2017 version hosted at \url{http://www.rdfhdt.org/datasets/}), containing 88 million triples.
-The third (used in two queries in the synthetic workload) is YAGO3 version 3.1, containing 1.6 billion triples.
-DBLP is relatively small, structured and dense, while DBpedia and YAGO3 are heterogeneous and sparse.
+The first is the English version of the DBpedia knowledge graph.
+We extracted the December 2020 core collection from DBpedia Databus.\footnote{\url{https://databus.dbpedia.org/dbpedia/collections/latest-core}} The collection contains 6 billion triples.
+The second is the DBLP computer science bibliography dataset (2017 version) containing 88 million triples.\footnote{\url{http://www.rdfhdt.org/datasets}} The third (used in three queries in the synthetic workload) is YAGO version 3.1, containing 1.6 billion triples.
+DBLP is relatively small, structured and dense, while DBpedia and YAGO are heterogeneous and sparse.

-\subsubsection{Hardware and Software Configuration.}
+\subsubsection{Hardware and Software Configuration}

-We use an Ubuntu server with 128GB or memory to run a Virtuoso OpenLink Server (version 7.2.6-rc1.3230-pthreads as of Jan 9 2019) with its default configuration.
-We load the DBpedia, DBLP, and YAGO3 knowledge graphs to the Virtuoso server. \rdfframes connects to the server to process \sparql queries over HTTP using \texttt{SPARQLWrapper},\footnote{\url{https://rdflib.github.io/sparqlwrapper}} a Python library that provides a wrapper for \sparql endpoints.
+We use an Ubuntu server with 128GB of memory to run a Virtuoso OpenLink Server (version 7.2.6-rc1.3230-pthreads as of Jan 9 2019) with its default configuration.
+We load the DBpedia, DBLP, and YAGO knowledge graphs to the Virtuoso server. \rdfframes connects to the server to process \sparql queries over HTTP using \texttt{SPARQLWrapper},\footnote{\url{https://rdflib.github.io/sparqlwrapper}} a Python library that provides a wrapper for \sparql endpoints.
 Recall that the decision to communicate with the server over HTTP rather than the cursor mechanism of Virtuoso was made to ensure maximum generality and flexibility.
 When sending \sparql queries directly to the server, we use the \texttt{curl} tool.
 The client always runs on a separate core of the same machine as the Virtuoso server so we do not incur communication overhead.
 In all experiments, we report the average running time of three runs.

-\subsubsection{Alternatives Compared.}
+\subsubsection{Alternatives Compared}

 Our goal is to evaluate the design decisions of \rdfframes and to compare it against alternative baselines.
 To evaluate the design decisions of \rdfframes, we ask two questions: (1)~How important is it to generate optimized \sparql queries rather than using a simple query generation approach? and (2)~How important is it to push the processing of relational operators into the RDF engine?
 Both of these design choices are clearly beneficial and the goal is to quantify the benefit.